 Reports are pouring in saying that the Apple iPhone and iPod Touch's software developer kit (SDK) is nearing completion.
 The SDK will allow third-parties to develop and sell games, mobile utilities, and services for both the iPhone and iPod Touch through the Apple's iTunes Store.

 I'm happy to hear things are apparently ahead of schedule for the SDK.
-Steve Jobs' initial deadline for release of the SDK is
+Steve Jobs' initial deadline for release of the SDK is10 days away.

 (This utility IM+ for Skype is one of many upcoming apps for the iPhone and iTunes that can be found at Tiny-Code.com)